 A newly renovated home requires an updated landscape design to compliment it.
 In this case, the front façade of the home was given a modern update with unique architectural elements – major inspiration for the designers at Green Jay Landscaping!

 We have worked with this client for many years, developing the landscape in phases.
-The initial phases focused on the backyard, where we constructed a seawall, a six-foot deep natural swimming pond and bog garden, a salt-tolerant, pollinator-attracting perennial border, and brand new bluestone patio for entertaining.
+The initial phases focused on the backyard, where we repaired a seawall, natural swimming pond and bog garden, a salt-tolerant, pollinator-attracting perennial border, and brand new bluestone patio for entertaining.

 New Home, New Walkway, New Landscape!

 After renovating their home, it was obvious that the existing front walkway, constructed of brick, looked tired and outdated.